technicool/rails-handlebar-help/README.md

 # Handlebar::Help

 Some helpers that work in both html and js erb files to generate handlebars templates inline.
-Requires V8
+Requires V8.

+This is a pre-alpha version of the code.
+The helpers actually work, but this project needs some more massaging into a proper gem before we can reach a stable point.

+This code was originally used in MHPOffice.com, and is donated here under Creative Commons CC BY 3.0 license.

+This project is officially hosted at: https://github.com/technicool/rails-handlebar-help

+## Still To Do

+* Ensure that the helpers load into both .html.erb and .html.js helpers.
+* Clean up the global javascript variable name
+* Add configuration file for rails for the location of Javascript helper function files
+* Add generator / installer for rails projects.

+Please feel free to contribute or add bugs on Github.

 ## Installation